marmelab/react-admin/docs/IconMenu.md

 It accepts optional props:

 - `children`: Content of a sliding panel displayed when the menu is clicked (see [Adding sub menus](#adding-sub-menus) below)
-- `sx`: Style overrides, powered by Material UI System
+- `sx`: Style overrides, powered by MUI System

 Additional props are passed down to [the underling Material UI `<listItem>` component](https://mui.com/material-ui/api/list-item/).